MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

     Proceed to map dimensions to intercompany dimensions by performing similar steps.
 6. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Dimensions**, and then choose the related link.
 7. On the **Dimensions** page, select the lines that you want to automatically map, and then choose the **Map to IC Dim. with Same Code** action.
-8. For each intercompany dimension that is not mapped automatically, fill in the **Map-to IC Dimension Value Code** field.
+8. For each intercompany dimension that isn't mapped automatically, fill in the **Map-to IC Dimension Value Code** field.
 9. Choose the **Dimension Values** action.
 10. On the **Dimension Values** page, fill in the **Map-to IC Dimension Value Code** field.